Q: I just learned that I cannot ask the court to seal my convictions because I have more than one. Do I have any other options?

 Q: What is a pardon?

 A: A pardon is one type of executive clemency that the governor of the state of Ohio has the power to grant.
-A pardon forgives your crime, and if granted, puts you in the same position as if the crime had never occurred.
-This means that you may answer “no” when asked if you have been convicted of a crime.
+A pardon forgives your crime, but it is not a “sealing” remedy.
+The pardoned conviction is still available for the public to view.

 Q: How do I apply for a pardon?